Webhooks

 Best Practices

 • Handle duplicates— Webhooks may be sent more than once.
-Use idempotent processing to handle duplicate deliveries gracefully.
+Use theeventId field for idempotent processing — store processed IDs and skip duplicates.

 • Use HTTPS— Always use an HTTPS URL for your webhook endpoint to ensure data is encrypted in transit.

-Tip: For testing webhooks locally during development, you can use tools like ngrok to expose your local server to the internet.
+Tip: For testing webhooks locally during development, use tools like ngrokto expose your local server to the internet.
+You can inspect payloads in ngrok's dashboard to verify signatures are arriving correctly.